georgeniko/digital_img_processing/README.md

 # digital_img_processing

 This project was developed on MATLAB for course "Digital Image Processing" of Electrical & Computer Engineering (Aristotle University of Thessaloniki) for educational purposes.
-It is split on 3 parts.
+It is split in 3 parts.
 Each one includes a brief description of the assignment, the .m functions, the demo scripts as well as a pdf report (in Greek).

 Part 1